dabeaz/curio/docs/tutorial.rst

             print('Connection closed')
         except CancelledError:
             await client.sendall(b'Server going down\n')
+        finally:
+            clients.remove(task)

     async def main(host, port):
         while True:
             async with SignalSet(signal.SIGHUP) as sigset:
                 print('Starting the server')
                 serv_task = await spawn(tcp_server(host, port, echo_client))

-		# Wait for a restart signal
                 await sigset.wait()

-		# Cancel the server and all of its child tasks
                 print('Server shutting down')
-                await serv_task.cancel_children()
                 await serv_task.cancel()

+                for task in list(clients):
+                    await task.cancel()

     if __name__ == '__main__':
         run(main('', 25000))

 In this code, the ``main()`` coroutine launches the server, but then waits for the arrival of a ``SIGHUP`` signal.
-When received, it first cancels all of the child tasks created by the server, then cancels the server itself, and restarts.
-An interesting thing about this cancellation is that each task keeps a record of its active children (i.e., all of the connected clients).
-The ``task.cancel_children()`` method sends a cancellation request to the child tasks.
+When received, it cancels the server and then all children created by the server.
+An interesting thing about this cancellation is that each child task adds/removes itself from a set of the active children (the ``clients`` set).
 The ``echo_client()`` coroutine has been programmed to catch the resulting cancellation exception and perform a clean shutdown, sending a message back to the client that a shutdown is occurring.
 Just to be clear, if there were a 1000 connected clients at the time the restart occurs, the server would drop all 1000 clients at once and start fresh with no active connections.

 Making Connections
 ------------------